Cancer starts when cells in a part of the body begin to grow out of control. There are many kinds of cancer.

 Lab tests for leukemia: Samples from blood, bone marrow, or CSF are looked at under a microscope to help the doctor find out what kind of leukemia you have.
 If leukemia cells are found, other lab tests might be done on the cells to look for certain gene changes.
 The results of these tests might affect how your leukemia is treated.

-Other blood tests: If you have leukemia, other blood tests will be done to see how well your liver, kidneys, and other body parts are working.
+Other blood tests: If you have leukemia, other blood tests will be done to see how well your liver, kidneys, and other organs are working.

 Ask your doctor about the type of ALL you have.
 This can affect your outlook and which type of treatment might be best for you.